lidija-jovanovska/lidija-jovanovska.github.io/content/english/about/_index.md

 ### About Me

-I’m a data scientist specialising in natural language processing — basically, I love teaching computers to understand humans (and sometimes, I swear, they almost get it).
+I’m a data scientist specialising in building and deploying ML solutions.
 Since publishing my first research paper in 2019, I’ve been driven by a curiosity to solve complex problems and push the boundaries of data science and AI.

 Currently, I’m part of the innovative team at Sportradar, where I focus on building NLP-driven solutions for entity mapping and semantic search.
-One of my proudest achievements has been deploying a semantic search engine that significantly improved mapping accuracy.
+One of my proudest achievements has been deploying a semantic search engine that significantly improved mapping accuracy for various company services.
 I also get to have a little fun building GenAI products for sports commentary.
 Prior to this, I honed my skills at a real estate startup, developing machine learning models that boosted price estimation accuracy and strengthened client relationships.

 I thrive on the intersection of innovation and impact.
-Whether it’s deploying machine learning models into production or fine-tuning NER models for semantic annotation, I believe in the power of data to transform industries.
+Whether it’s deploying machine learning models into production or fine-tuning language models for semantic annotation, I believe in the power of data to transform industries.
 I’m always eager to learn, explore new techniques, and bring creative solutions to the table.
 And if you ever want to chat AI, NLP, or how to make machines understand us a little better, feel free to reach out!

 ### Skills